josdem/hugo/content/techtalk/cicd/jenkins_pipeline.md

 * `stage` A step in our continuous integration process
 * `steps` All steps within our stage

-Now lets instruct to Jenkins to obtain your pipeline from Source Control Management (SCM) in this case Github.
+Now lets instruct to Jenkins to obtain your pipeline from Source Control Management (SCM) in this case [Github](https://github.com/)

 ![SCM definition](/img/techtalks/cicd/pipeline.png)